xyproto/algernon/README.md

 // Takes a username and password (username can be used for salting sha256) HashPassword(string, string) -> string

+// Change the password for a user, given a username and a new password SetPassword(string, string)

 // Check if a given username and password is correct
 // Takes a username and password CorrectPassword(string, string) -> bool